-(d) an order requiring either/both of the parties to the marriage/relationship/the bankruptcy trustee to make for the benefit of either/both the parties to the marriage/relationship/child of the relationship, such settlement/transfer of property as the court determines.
+(d) an order requiring either/both of the parties to the marriage/de facto relationship or the bankruptcy trustee, to make for the benefit of either/both the parties to the marriage/de facto relationship or a child of the relationship, such settlement/transfer of property as the court determines.

-Matrimonial cause is defined in s4 of the Family Law Act as proceedings between a party to a marriage and the bankruptcy trustee of a bankrupt party to the marriage.
+Furthermore, matrimonial cause is also defined in s4 of the Family Law Act as proceedings between a party to a marriage and the bankruptcy trustee of a bankrupt party to the marriage.

-Because of s79(1)(b) and s4 of the Family Law Act, it is arguable that the Court only has power to make an order altering interests in vested bankruptcy property in favour of the non-bankrupt spouse but not in favour of the trustee.
+Because of s79(1)(b) and (d), s90SM(1)(b) and (d) and s4 of the Family Law Act, it is arguable that the Court only has power to make an order altering interests in vested bankruptcy property in favour of the non-bankrupt spouse but not in favour of the trustee.

-If any orders were made altering the interested in vested bankruptcy property in favour of the bankrupt, being a party to the marriage, that property would then vest in the trustee.
+If any orders were made altering the interests in vested bankruptcy property in favour of the bankrupt, that property would then vest in the trustee.
 As such, it appears to be the case that the Court does not have power to make orders that property be transferred to the bankrupt as that would in effect result in the property being vested in the trustee and not for the benefit of the bankrupt party: Redmond v Stolz (No3] .

 What happens when a party becomes bankrupt during proceedings? – Stay of legal proceedings

 In Sloan & Sloan FamCA 610, the husband became bankrupt during proceedings for parenting and property orders.
 The issue was whether or not the husband could continue with his application, which he brought before becoming bankrupt.